kiernanmcgowan/forerunner/README.md

-Harbinger
+forerunner
 ===

-> Heads Up!
-Harbinger is in active development.
+> Heads Up! forerunner is in active development.
 Expect things to change quickly!

-Harbinger is a distributed job queue framework.
+forerunner is a distributed job queue framework.
 It consists of a central job queue and a pool of workers that can be configured to take on a wide variety of jobs.
 Workers can be spun up and down independent of the manager, allowing for your platform to meet your specific demands.

-Harbinger has a growing set of builtin jobs, the ability to define your own, and the power to composite many jobs together.
+forerunner has a growing set of builtin jobs, the ability to define your own, and the power to composite many jobs together.
 This flexibility allows for a wide variety of tasks to be undertaken with ease and efficiency.

 ```
-npm install harbinger
+npm install forerunner
 ```

 Basic Example
 ---

-The harbinger platform is made up of two main parts, the manager and the worker pool.
+The forerunner platform is made up of two main parts, the manager and the worker pool.
 They always run as different processes.

 ```
 // manager
-var harbinger = require('harbinger').harbinger;
+var forerunner = require('forerunner').forerunner;

 // basic set up with defaults
-harbinger.start(function() {
+forerunner.start(function() {

   // pre job hook
-  harbinger.preJob('get_hrefs', function(id, data) {
+  forerunner.preJob('get_hrefs', function(id, data) {
     console.log('queued: ' + data.url);
   });

   // post job hook
-  harbinger.postJob('get_hrefs', function(id, data) {
+  forerunner.postJob('get_hrefs', function(id, data) {
     console.log('link_scrape is done: ' + id);
     console.log(data);
   });

   // assign a new job to the worker pool
-  harbinger.assignJob('get_hrefs', {url: 'http://news.ycombinator.com'}, function(err, status) {
+  forerunner.assignJob('get_hrefs', {url: 'http://news.ycombinator.com'}, function(err, status) {
     console.log('job queued');
   });